 To submit your work for the 2022 WHA Conference in San Antonio, please carefully review the following sections.
 If you contact the WHA office with questions, the staff will first direct you to read the contents of this page.

 1. We anticipate that the WHA's 2022 online abstract submission platform (powered by All Academic, Inc.) will open in October.
-All submissions are due December 6, 2021; no extensions will be granted.
+All submissions are due December 6, 2021 by 11:59 P.M.
+(Eastern Time); no extensions will be granted.

 Follow the directions and work through the process carefully.
 Each section below was designed to assist you in this process: